rpa-dev/rpa-website/src/pages/admissions/index.md

   description: >-
     Activity Fees are $150 for Threes and Fours and $75 for Twos. ;;nl;;All children must have reached the appropriate age by September 30, 2021.
-    September tuition, Registration Fee and Activity Fee are due on April 12th, 2021 at 1pm.
+    September tuition, Registration Fee and Activity Fee are due at time enrollment paperwork is submitted.
 Thereafter, tuition is due on the first day of the month from September through April.
 Tuition and Fees are non-refundable. ;;nl;;Parents are asked to bring their child a Morning Snack from home and water.
 All snacks must be Nut and Tree-Nut Free.
 Snacks and Water MUST be labeled with their child's first and last name and dated.
   form_url: 'https://drive.google.com/drive/folders/1xHr8Ll3SgfJgf80xoDyxuLPDOEhvgkt1'
   plans:
     - description: Tuesday/Thursday